haetamoudi/integration-docs/aws-s3.md

 Set up an Amazon S3
 To create an Amazon S3 bucket, follow [these steps](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html).
-- User can set the parameter "Bucket List Prefix" according to the requirement.
+- You can set the parameter "Bucket List Prefix" according to the requirement.

 - **AWS S3 polling mode**: Writes data to S3, and Elastic Agent polls the S3 bucket by listing its contents and reading new files.
 - **AWS S3 SQS mode**: Writes data to S3; S3 sends a notification of a new object to SQS; the Elastic Agent receives the notification from SQS and then reads the S3 object.
 Multiple agents can be used in this mode.